 The activated stress response aka freaking out state causes a range of problems.
 For one, we cannot connect with our original potential if we are in this mode.
 There is no logic in trying to solve a problem when we are unable to concentrate, focus or be creative.

-In addition, a chronic highly aroused state is implicated in a range of problems including heart disease, high blood pressure, autoimmune disease, addictions and suicide.
+In addition, a chronic highly aroused state is implicated in a range of problems including heart disease, high blood pressure, autoimmune disease, addictions, and suicide.
 To say that stress is a silent killer sounds trite but many of our hospital beds and therapy couches are filled up by people with stress-related disorders.
-Stress causes more havoc then germs do.
+Stress causes more havoc than germs do.
 Chronic stress is exhausting and draining.

-Just as an aside, maybe to explore another day…there is a good possibility that we may even see stress states as a badge of honour.
-Being fretful proves that we are conscientious, ethical and moral right?
-If we don’t respond to the challenges of the daily grind or upheavals of life’s catastrophes with highly aroused states then maybe we are signalling our apathy or lack of commitment to resolving them?
+Just as an aside, maybe to explore another day…there is a good possibility that we may even see stress states as a badge of honor.
+Being fretful proves that we are conscientious, ethical, and moral right?
+If we don’t respond to the challenges of the daily grind or upheavals of life’s catastrophes with highly aroused states then maybe we are signaling our apathy or lack of commitment to resolving them.